MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-tax-concept.md

 ms.author: altotovi
 ---

-# <a name="sales-tax-in-the-default-version-of-business-central" />Sales Tax in the Default Version of Business Central
+# <a name="sales-tax-in-the-default-version-of-business-central"></a>Sales Tax in the Default Version of Business Central

 A **sales tax** is a tax that applies to the purchase of goods and services for consumers and to the sale of goods and services for businesses.
 Sales tax, ideally, should apply to all final consumption with few exemptions.
 Exemptions in final consumptions depend on local authorities but, generally speaking, business-to-business transactions are exempted from sales tax.